-Re-grouting is the process of maintaining the glossiness and shine of the tiles especially at places which face continues splashes of water such as kitchens, bathrooms, area around the shower, pools etc.
+Re-grouting is the process of maintaining the glossiness and shine of the tiles, especially at places that face continuous splashes of water such as kitchens, bathrooms, areas around the shower, pools etc.

 Grout at these places is more prone to get disfigured and discolored and dissolves very soon as it is capable of absorbing water.
 Simply painting the damaged grout is not a solution because it returns back to the same condition.